JustRelax0/breweryList/README.md

 2. Ensure that you have internet connection, open a terminal window, and navigate to wherever you cloned the breweryList repo, then navigate into breweryList

-3. Run command 'mkdir key.js'
+3. Run command 'touch key.js'

 4. Use Vim to add the following lines to the newly-created key.js file: